AckerlyXu/heima/articles/media-services/media-services-deliver-streaming-content.md

 http://amstest1.streaming.mediaservices.chinacloudapi.cn/3c5fe676-199c-4620-9b03-ba014900f214/BigBuckBunny.ism/manifest(format=mpd-time-csf)
 ```

->[!NOTE]
+> [!NOTE]
->You can also stream your content over an SSL connection.
+> You can also stream your content over an SSL connection.
 To do this, make sure your streaming URLs start with HTTPS.
+Note that, currently, AMS doesn’t support SSL with custom domains.
+>
+>

 Build progressive download URLs